- Image 1 of 3

 "I'm really stuck, dude, I'm (expletive).
 I'm (expletive) going to die," Phillips shouted into the voice mail of the 13-year-old who'd been with him moments earlier at the tire recycling complex.

 Then panting, with resignation in his voice, "Sorry, dude.
 I love you, man," the call ended.
 "I never thought I'd die this way."

 On Tuesday, the surviving teen, now 14, will learn his fate in Family Court.
 He could be sentenced to 18 months in a juvenile detention facility after pleading guilty in March to arson and burglary as part of an agreement that erased a charge of criminally negligent homicide in his friend's death.

 The boy, whose name has not been released because of his age, has been in and out of the hospital with mental health issues and has tried to harm himself, a probation officer testified this month.

 Joe's mother, Ann Phillips, won't say what punishment she thinks the 14-year-old, who never called 911, deserves.
-She said she wants to keep her feelings private until after the hearing, which she also attended, holding a picture of her son on her lap.
+Reached by phone, she said she wants to keep her feelings private until after the hearing.

 Phillips cried when her son's final phone call was played in court this year.
 On Aug.
 10, 2016, the fire at High Tread International in Lockport was raging, filling the sky with thick black smoke.
 About 200 homes had been evacuated.
 Joe was missing.